ycu-iil/BLOX2/data/zinc_dft/README.md

 ## feature_list_mfp2048_rdd.npz

 This file contains precomputed feature values for each molecule.
+(Morgan fingerprints with radius 2 and 2048 bits, together with RDKit descriptors.)

 To load this feature file, use the `load_features()` function.

 #### Example:
 ```python